jkjamies/NASAPlayground/Readme.md

 TODO for finishing short project

-- Create ui for neo detail screen
-- Create shared ui components between apod and neo details
 - Add unit tests and ui tests for app
+- Add additional unit test for getNeo by ID

 ## NASA Playground Application